ufko-org/rebel/README.md

 - Rebel has **lisp-like** syntax and some **lisp-like** features.
 - Rebel hopes you understand the expression **lisp-like**.
 - Rebel is not meant to be compared with or compete against other languages in terms of performance or features
-- Rebel is simply Rebel.
+- Rebel is simply a rebel.

 ### Rebel runs on: